-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-Label the bottle with the contents and the date you made it.
-The liqueur retains the best flavor and color for up to a year.
+Plan in advance of any special occasion as the liqueur needs to age for about a month to develop full flavor.
+Also, make sure to label the bottle with the contents and the date you made it.
+The peach liqueur, also called schnapps, retains the best flavor and color for up to a year.
 After that, you can still safely drink it, but it may begin to lose flavor over time.

 This summery liqueur makes a wonderful gift from the kitchen in a dressy bottle with a hand-lettered label.